Getting Good Training - Techniques franchisors use to make sure you’re ready to operate your new business

 Most franchise systems expect you to train your new staff.
 But the good ones, in addition to providing you with training techniques to ensure you have the necessary training skills, also provide you with training tools.

-Those on the cutting edge of technology have Web-based distance learning that allows you to sit your new crewmember in front of a computer to learn many of the necessary skills to do their jobs.
-Others provide you with similar training modules on CD-ROM.
-But learning online or through the use if a CD-ROM can only provide them with some of the necessary knowledge.
-Good franchisors also provide you with written training tools for each skill the new staff members will require.
-These written tools not only provide new staff with the necessary information, but also break the tasks into small steps that can be measured to ensure that your employees are really prepared.
+Franchisors on the cutting edge of technology provide web-based distance learning that allows your new crew member to learn on a computer or even via a smartphone.
+But this can only provide some of the necessary knowledge; good franchisors also provide training tools for each skill the new staff members will require.
+These tools not only provide new staff with the necessary information, but also break the tasks into small steps that can be measured to ensure that your employees are really prepared.

 Training doesn’t end there.
 It’s continual for you, your management team, and your crew.
 Great franchisors regularly hold advanced training programs for management, giving them skills that can only be learned once they have real world experience.
 They provide regional and system-wide training programs when new products or services are introduced.
 They expect their field consultants to observe your staff during their periodic visits to your location and help you assess the quality of your employees and, when necessary, help you improve their performance.